Ancient Japan - Historical Temples and Traditional Architecture

 Osaka and Kobe

-Today, we explore the contrast between two cities standing side by side.
-Early in the morning, we head to Kobe – elegant and cosmopolitan, with a European vibe nestled among the hills.
-After a stroll through the city and along its waterfront, we return to Osaka to immerse ourselves in the lights and chaos of Dotonbori and to gather strength – because the real adventure begins tomorrow.
+Today we explore the contrast between two cities standing side by side.
+Early in the morning, we set off for Kobe – elegant and cosmopolitan with a European feel hidden among the hills.
+After a stroll around the city and its waterfront, we return to Osaka to immerse ourselves in the lights and chaos of Dotonbori and gather strength – for the real journey begins tomorrow.

 Day 3